octavator/tdc-web-cv/README.md

 Welcome !
 This CV is a fully operational website hosted on *TODO*.

+Keep in mind that the export to PDF functionality doesn't handle gradiants properly on Chrome.
+Prefer Firefox instead for exporting to PDF.

 Its main functionalities:

 - A CV, no surprise there.
 You can use your browser's print function to export it to PDF.